Jearny58/Jearny58.github.io/_posts/2019-08-05-capstone-chronicles-aug-5-2019.md

 - _RECALL_ = Cases of cardiomegaly correctly identified divided by (cardiomegaly cases correctly identified __+__ cardiomegaly cases incorrectly labeled as no cardiomegaly)
 - _PRECISION_ = Cases of cardiomegaly correctly identified divided by (cardiomegaly cases correctly identified __+__ no cardiomegaly cases incorrectly labeled as having cardiomegaly)

+Ideally, we want a high recall and precision as this indicates that the model has the ability to identify not just only relevant instances but all of them as well.